Icarus paradox: Organisational pressure

 Each firm has a limited amount of time and capital to be invested into new projects.
 There is intense competition for this time and money as individuals and units jockey to present their own proposals as being the most potentially lucrative.
 There are thus large incentives for these individuals and units to accentuate the positives in predicting outcomes.
 As a result, it ensures that forecasts used in planning are overoptimistic (which later distorts all further analysis).
 Also, it increases the odds that the projects chosen for investment are the ones with the most over-optimistic forecasts, and hence the highest probability of disappointment.

 Other organisational practices also encourage over-optimism.
 For example, senior executives tend to stress the importance of stretch goals for their business units.
 This may increase motivation, but it also leads to unit managers further skewing their forecasts towards improbably rosy outcomes.
 Additionally, organisations may discourage pessimism, which is perceived as disloyalty.
 Other employees shun the bearer of bad news.
 Suppressing pessimistic opinions while rewarding optimistic ones will cripple an organisation's ability to think critically and analyse objectively.

-Machiavelli factor

-The Machiavelli factor is defined by Flybjerg in his review of Lovallo and Kahneman's work in 2003 as the deliberate "cooking" of forecasts in order to get ventures started.

-Flyjberg opines that adjusting forecasts due to political pressures can hardly be called optimism or a fallacy – deliberate deception would be more accurate.
-He believes that Lovallo and Kahneman's analysis of the planning fallacy is valid only when political pressures are insignificant.

-In his study of bias in cost and demand forecasting in capital-investment transport projects, he found strong evidence of substantial political pressures on executives to make rosy forecasts – and minor penalties for having made them.
-The study covered 7 decades, and in that time span, forecasters made constant errors of the same magnitude and frequency, leading to repeated cost overruns and demand failures.
-For example, urban rail investments had average cost overruns of 45% in constant prices and demand was 50% lower than predicted.
-He found similar patterns in date for other types of investments.

-Over-optimism is responsible for this phenomenon only if inexperienced forecasters were involved.
-Given that humans can, and do, learn from experience, however, it is unlikely that forecasters continually make the same errors for so many years.

-Over time, forecasters should have learnt to avoid being over-optimistic and accuracy of cost and demand estimates should improve.
-His data, however, shows that this has not happened.

-After testing his data for technical, economic, psychological and political factors that may induce bias in forecasting, Flyvberg concluded that political explanations fit best.

-If indeed executives are purposely cooking their estimates due to organisational pressure, they will have little incentive to accept the outside view.